Thief007/DH_Downloader/README.md

 DH Downloader
 =============

-Simple program to download files using Delphi with the following options:<br>
+Simple program to download files with the following options:<br>
 <br>
 In the generator:<br>
 <br>